 Peperomia dolabriformis var. glaucescens C. DC.

-Peperomia dolabriformis var. glaucescens is a shrubby succulent with purse-shaped leaves and stems that become woody with age.
-The leaves are fleshy, up to 3 inches (7.5 cm) long, up to 0.5 inches (1.2 cm) broad.
-The 2 halves of each leaf are fused and folded upward along the margins with dark-green windows along their curved upper surface.
-It may be either rosette-forming or erect laxly branched up to 2 feet (60 cm) tall.
-The inflorescence is green and up to 16 inches (40 cm) long.
-The small flowers are green-white in color.
+Peperomia dolabriformis var. glaucescens is a shrubby succulent with fleshy stems that become woody with age and purse-shaped leaves.
+The leaves are thick and fleshy, up to 3 inches (7.5 cm) long, up to 0.5 inches (1.2 cm) wide, and up to 0.6 inches (1.5 cm) thick.
+They are whitish to pinkish, folded in half upward, and fused along the dark green margins creating a narrow dark green window.
+The plant grows up to 2 feet (60 cm) tall and may be either rosette-forming or erect, laxly branched, and up to 2 feet (60 cm) tall.

 How to Grow and Care